Merwin-Rebello/100days/README.md

 Q41) LEARNT ABOUT OBJECTS

-Q42) Started to learn react
+Q42)  Did some basicsof python(calander and conditional statements)